shashankkmciv18/Self-Driving-Car/P3 Traffic Sign Classifier/readme.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/shashankkmciv18/Self-Driving-Car/blob/master/P3%20Traffic%20Sign%20Classifier/codes/main.ipynb)

+Here is link for hyper parametertuning code[Tuner Code](https://github.com/shashankkmciv18/Self-Driving-Car/blob/master/P3%20Traffic%20Sign%20Classifier/codes/p1.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy and other library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is  12630 and have images of size (32,32,3)
-* The size of the validation set is ?
+* The size of the validation set is  4410 and have images of size (32,32,3)
-* The size of test set is ?
+* The size of test set is  34799 and have images of size (32,32,3)
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image (32,32,3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels 43

 #### 2. Include an exploratory visualization of the dataset.